mckennapsean/dissertation/chapters/story.md

 and that novel navigational mechanics will improve upon both the stepper and scroller design, to carve a path for more effective way for visual storytelling.

 \al{seems distant from the rest. how to tie in?}
+\sm{what about talking about evaluation and its ties to the design process? motivation for future design studies by formative work like this?}